TeknooSoftware/states/docs/api/files/Factory%2FIntegrated.php.txt

 /**
  * Class Integrated
- * Embedded "stated object" factory to use with this library to build a new instance of a stated class.
+ * Embedded "stated class instance" factory to use with this library to build a new instance of a stated class.
  * It is an alternative of Standard factory to allow developers to use the operator `new` with the stated class.
  *
- * @copyright   Copyright (c) 2009-2015 Uni Alteri (http://agence.net.ua)
+ * @copyright   Copyright (c) 2009-2015 Uni Alteri (http://uni-alteri.com)
  *
  * @link        http://teknoo.it/states Project website
  *